 It took a long time for me to figure it out.
 You know what it also is?
 It’s age.
 Honestly, age is a big part of it.
 When I turned 40, I stopped really giving a fuck about what people thought and when I turned 50, I really, really fucking don’t care.
 I want to make me happy.
 But you got to learn.
 It takes being on this planet and living to figure that all out.

-Let’s talk about Requiem: It ends with ‘The Worst Is On Its Way’; This is the cycle of life.
+Let’s talk about Requiem: It starts beginning and ends with the worst is on its way.
+This is the cycle of life.
 I’m in an up period; I’m happy, everything’s going great.
 But you know what, around the corner, something’s going to fucking happen like it always fucking does and steal my fucking joy.
-Everybody on this fucking planet, that happens to them.
-It just depends on how you react to it.
+Everybody in this fucking planet, that happens to them.
+So, at least I’m smart enough to know that this can happen, but it just depends on how you react to it.

 The world’s fucked up right now.
-Australia is really fucked up right now.
+Fucking Australia is really fucked up right now.
 America’s fucked up.
-But we just got to find, then tune that out shit and just concentrate on what makes us all happy, and for me, it’s music.
+But we just got to find and tune that out shit and just concentrate on what makes us all happy, and for me, it’s music.
 For you, writing is what makes you happy.
 So that’s really super simple.

 We did that consciously thinking nobody has a fucking intention span anymore.
 Nobody’s going to sit down and listen to a fucking hour’s worth of music.
 So we recorded 15 songs I believe, and nine went on the record.
-We wanted it to be all just slam and slap you in the face and we’re out.
+So we wanted it to be all just slam and slap you in the face and we’re out.
 Bye.
+And it seems like the experiment worked and everybody loved it.
+Perfect.
+They listen to it and I like it.

-I got that very tactile sense that I was following you guys further down into a darker place with each song…
+I got that very tactile sense that I was following you guys further down deep towards into a darker place with it.

 It’s all just real emotion.

-Each record is a period in time.
+It’s like each record is a period in time.
 You can go through the whole Korn discography and it’s like my fucking diary, what I’ve been going through in my life.
-This one is this transformation of me coming from a very dark place with fucking nothing, to this new place where I’m discovering all this new happiness and I’m starting to notice things in life that are really fucking amazing.
+This one is this transformation in me coming from a very dark, dark place with fucking nothing, to this new place where I’m discovering all this new happiness and I’m starting to notice things in life that are really fucking amazing.
 So, Korn’s always about being real.
 Nothing’s forced.
 We write music.
 I do my lyrics.
-It takes me about 30 minutes tops to write the lyrics…
+It takes me about 30 minutes tops to write the lyrics.

 The record’s old to me now, but when we get done, I bump the fuck out of it.
 I listen to those songs over and over.
 I love them.
 Huge stereo at the studio, I crank that up and just sing along with it and I’m still like a little kid.
 I love it.

 How do you think that will impact the art with that?
-Will it change how you create things for us?
+Will it change how you give things to us?

 There’s new ways for us to hang out with fans now.
 If the Meta fad kicks up, we could do Meta hangouts where you can come in and hang out and talk to me.
 I’m just going to be a fucking avatar, but it’s the same thing.
 It’s just taking the human element of me and you like we’re doing right now.
 It’d be the same fucking thing.
 Maybe that’s what we’re going to have to do.